ufal/eyetracked-multi-modal-translation/preprocessed-data/README.md

 # EMMT Recordings Preprocessed

-In this directory, the recordings are reorganized so that all observations of a stimulus of a given type are aggregated and the surrounding stimuli the subject has seen are no longer easily accessible.
+In this directory, the recordings are reorganized so that all observations of a stimulus of a given type are aggregated.
+The surrounding stimuli the subject has seen may no longer be easily accessible.

 EEG and gaze data are divided into the processing stages: READ, TRANSLATE, SEE, UPDATE.

-Furthermore, the translations produced by the subjects were manually transcribed and all the surrounding comments were disregarded.
+Furthermore, the translations produced by the subjects were manually transcribed and all the surrounding remarks uttered by the subjects were disregarded.

 ## EEG

-One zipped json file with EEG data is provided for each processing stage (read, translate, see, update) and input sentence (``Sxxx``).
+One json file with EEG data is provided for each processing stage (read, translate, see, update) and input sentence (``Sxxx``).

 The json contains a dictionary data structure with participants who saw the sentence (P05,...) as the keys.